-It is shown that the collapsing matter moves super-luminal along a space-like trajectory in the re-expanding branch, which allows resolving the trapping horizon from the vacuum region point of view.
-Nonetheless, from the matter perspective the matter is at rest and thus moving along a time-like trajectory.
+It is shown that the collapsing matter moves super-luminally along a space-like trajectory in the re-expanding branch, which allows us to resolve the trapping horizon from the vacuum-region point of view.
+Nonetheless, from the matter perspective, the matter is at rest, and is thus moving along a time-like trajectory.
 These different perceptions can be traced back to a spacetime discontinuity and a shock wave during the re-expansion \cite{KellyBlackholecollapse}.
-It is therefore analysed if the underlying dynamical equations for spacetime also admit a solution where the collapse is continuous everywhere.
+It is therefore analysed whether the underlying dynamical equations for spacetime also admit a solution where the collapse is continuous everywhere.
 It turns out that this is possible and a global picture of this continuous process is derived.
-Both solutions differ dramatically and differences among them and relations to previous models are discussed.
+The two solutions differ dramatically and differences among them and relations to previous models are discussed.

-The paper is organised as follows: In Sec.~\ref{sec:model} a review of the constructions in \cite{KellyBlackholecollapse,KellyEffectiveloopquantumgravity} is given.
-Sec.~\ref{sec:causalstructure} addressed the question of the causal structure of \cite{KellyBlackholecollapse} and discusses the vacuum region in Sec.~\ref{sec:radialgeos} and the dynamics of the matter region in Sec.~\ref{sec:matter}.
+The paper is organised as follows: In Sec.~\ref{sec:model}, a review of the constructions in \cite{KellyBlackholecollapse,KellyEffectiveloopquantumgravity} is given.
+Sec.~\ref{sec:causalstructure} addresses the question of the causal structure of \cite{KellyBlackholecollapse}, discussing the vacuum region in Sec.~\ref{sec:radialgeos} and the dynamics of the matter region in Sec.~\ref{sec:matter}.
 The section closes by putting these results together in the causal diagram.
 Finally, in Sec.~\ref{sec:discont} continuous solutions are derived and their causal structure analysed.
 The paper closes with the conclusions in Sec.~\ref{sec:conclusions}.
-In App.~\ref{app:fullsolutions} the full solutions of the eternal equations of \cite{KellyEffectiveloopquantumgravity} without fixing a gauge are solved.
-This allows understanding the continuous collapse of Sec.~\ref{sec:discont} from the vacuum perspective.
+In App.~\ref{app:fullsolutions}, the full solutions of the eternal equations of \cite{KellyEffectiveloopquantumgravity} without fixing a gauge are presented.
+This allows for an understanding of the continuous collapse of Sec.~\ref{sec:discont} from the vacuum perspective.